 In an environment that offers wealth for very few creators and collectors, and leaves little in terms of sustainable models for artistic practice, CSAs present an opportunity to not only support the sector, but also connect communities through artistic expression, honoring individuality and reciprocity, and knitting together groups in unexpected and potentially life-altering ways.
 While the model has just begun to take root, its promise for strengthening creative practice and public dialogue is one worth exploring.

-Eleanor Cleverly is an Arts & Culture Fellow at the Center for a New American Dream.
+Eleanor Cleverly is an Arts & Culture Fellow at New Dream.